Super 7 Desk Exercises at Work to Keep You in Shape!

 First things first: Make sure your desk is sturdy enough to support your body weight!
 Then, take a few steps back, so you can place your hands flat on your desk, a little wider than shoulder-width.
 Lower yourself down towards your desk, keeping your core tight.
 Then push back up until arms are straight but not locked.
 Try to do 20 reps.

 There are countless ways to inculcate more activity in your daily life.
-There are plenty of desk and chair exercises that you can incorporate in your daily routine.
+There are plenty of desk and chair exercises that you can incorporate into your daily routine.
 But one of the best ways to eliminate back pain and stiff necks is to make sure that your posture is correct and you sit properly.
 For all the sitting we do, honestly, we aren’t very good at it.
 Being out of alignment causes aches and fatigue that can have serious consequences such as asthma, disc compression, arthritis, and sciatic nerve pain.

-Your neck and back strain can be drastically reduced if your desk chair is at the right height, your knees and hips are at 90-degree angle and your feet are flat on the floor.
+Your neck and back strain can be drastically reduced if your desk chair is at the right height, your knees and hips are at a 90-degree angle and your feet are flat on the floor.
 To maintain a good posture, keep your lower back pressed against your chair.
 Another important hack you can try to maintain a good posture is to make sure that the top one-third of your monitor is above eye level.

-You now have a lot of tips and tricks to save yourself from the sedentary lifestyle and reduce your waistline.
-Ideally, you should get up from your desk at least once in an hour even if it’s not an exercise.
+You now have a lot of tips and tricks to save yourself from a sedentary lifestyle and reduce your waistline.
+Ideally, you should get up from your desk at least once an hour even if it’s not an exercise.
 Set an alarm to remind you to stop looking at your screen and get up and move!
 Or, you can wear a health band or fitness band to remind you to wake up and get moving.
 Walking for just a few minutes an hour can reduce the negative effects of sitting.
 You aren’t still sitting, are you?